 Keep that pool COVERED when not in use:

-Although our pool is small, it’s small and mighty.
+We got a pool a while back and it was one of the best decisions we’ve made for our backyard.
+We thought why not go for it and I decided to get a pool towel rack, pool toys, a robotic cleaner, and a bunch of other pool accessories because we wanted to treat ourselves.
+And although our pool is small, it’s small and mighty so we had to think about our kids safety.
 Any amount of water can be fatal to a child so always making sure the cover is on the pool when not in use, and always making sure to properly supervise your toddler when near the pool is top priority.
 Although we always think our child won’t go near it when the cover is on, they are curious little ones and always want to see and touch so never, ever just assume.
 Keep the cover on tightly, and keep a close watchful eye.
 If you have a kiddie pool make sure the water is dumped when not in use.

 Proper drink and foodware for the backyard: